How to Settle Debts with Collection Agencies

 Use the threat of bankruptcy.
 It will be in your best interest if the creditor believes that you have very little money and you are teetering on the edge of bankruptcy.
 You should approach each creditor as though this is their last chance to compromise, and get something out of your debt, before you declare bankruptcy and they get nothing.

 Be careful when doing this, however.
-If you accumulate any more debt after stating this to a creditor, (and they record all of your correspondence and phone calls), you may not be able to discharge this debt within bankruptcy.
+If you accumulate any more debt after stating this to a creditor, you may not be able to discharge this debt within bankruptcy.